akivabuckman/insaitTest/README.md

 This project consists of a React-based client application, a server component, and a database.
 Follow the steps below to set up and run the project.

 ## Setting Up the Database
-1. Run this code in a local database platform (PgAdmin or other) to initialize the database and it's tables
+1. In a local database platform (PgAdmin or other), create an empty database, and run the code below to initialize the database's tables.
 ```
-CREATE DATABASE "insaitTestDB"
-    WITH
-    OWNER = postgres
-    ENCODING = 'UTF8'
-    LC_COLLATE = 'English_United States.1252'
-    LC_CTYPE = 'English_United States.1252'
-    TABLESPACE = pg_default
-    CONNECTION LIMIT = -1
-    IS_TEMPLATE = False;

 CREATE TABLE public.clients
 (
     id integer NOT NULL GENERATED ALWAYS AS IDENTITY ( INCREMENT 1 START 1 MINVALUE 1 MAXVALUE 2147483647 CACHE 1 ),